Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning: Acknowledgments

-We thank Professor Matei Zaharia for insightful discussions.
-We are grateful to Hyperbolic, Novita AI, and Chatbot Arena for providing production traces that informed our key findings, and Hyperbolic, Novita AI, and NVIDIA for providing hardware support.
-Special thanks to the SGLang open-source community for discussions and hardware resources.
-We thank Jiangfei Duan for insights on MuxServe.
-We also thank Chenxi Wang, Shi Liu, Zhenting Zhu, Yicheng Liu for their valueable feedback.
-This work is supported by NSF grants CNS-1763172, CNS-2007737, CNS-2006437, CNS-2106838, CNS-2147909, CNS-2128653, CNS-2301343, CNS-2330831, CNS-2403254.
-Sky Computing Lab is supported by gifts from Accenture, AMD, Anyscale, Cisco, Google, IBM, Intel, Intesa Sanpaolo, Lambda, Lightspeed, Mibura, Microsoft, NVIDIA, Samsung SDS, and SAP.
+We thank the anonymous reviewers for their comments and are particularly grateful to our shepherd Xiaosong Ma for her valuable feedback.
+We also thank Ion Stoica, Matei Zaharia, Jiangfei Duan, Chenxi Wang, Shi Liu, Zhenting Zhu, and Yicheng Liu for their discussions and insights.
+We are grateful to Hyperbolic, Novita AI, Chatbot Arena, NVIDIA, and the SGLang open-source community for production traces and hardware support.
+This work was supported by an Amazon AI Fellowship (awarded to Shan Yu), the National Science Foundation (CNS-1763172, CNS-2007737, CNS-2006437, CNS-2106838, CNS-2147909, CNS-2128653, CNS-2301343, CNS-2330831, CNS-2403254, IIS-2546642), the Alibaba Research Intern Program, and gifts to Sky Computing Lab from industry partners (Accenture, AMD, Anyscale, Cisco, Google, IBM, Intel, Intesa Sanpaolo, Lambda, Lightspeed, Mibura, Microsoft, NVIDIA, Samsung SDS, and SAP).
+Junyi Shu, Jiarong Xing, Harry Xu, and Ying Sheng are the corresponding authors.